 This week I have decided to answer several questions in one!
 I get SO many questions about naps- naps for all ages and all kinds of nap problems!
 This week I will focus on why your child may be resisting naps or taking short “disaster” naps.
 Next week I will focus on tips for improving naps!

-The first morning nap doesn’t start to develop in it’s consistently in time and length until around 12 weeks and then the afternoon nap follows several weeks later.
+The first morning nap doesn’t start to develop it’s consistency in time and length until around 12 weeks and then the afternoon nap follows several weeks later.
 Notice the “around” and “several”…these are not definitive numbers.

 So if you have a newborn, after 6-8 weeks you can decide to put your baby down drowsy but awake at bedtime as your first big sleep goal!
 No nap coaching!
 Just make sure the daytime sleep tank is full any way you can get it.
 This will help your baby sleep better at night.

 When sleep coaching, night sleep improves first and then the morning nap.

 The afternoon nap and early rising are the last two pieces to fall in to place so stay consistent and don’t give up!

 Naps can help improve your child’s mood and reduce crying, whining and temper tantrums.
 Getting enough day sleep helps their brains grow and develop so that they can learn and grow at the incredible rate that they do!
 Skipping naps never improves night sleep!